 1. Juron Diya

 Then the bridegroom’s mother along with some female relatives arrive at the bride’s place while the bride’s mother welcomes the guests with a traditional brass plate covered with a gamocha with betel leaves and nuts placed on it as a symbol of respect.
-Then after, the groom’s mother shower the bride-to-be and her mother with gifts that she has brought for them.
+Then, the groom’s mother showers the bride-to-be and her mother with gifts that she has brought for them.

 2. Tel Diya

 In this custom, the bride-to-be is dressed up like a bride and brought in front of the female guests gathered at her home, meanwhile, the groom’s mother puts a ring and betel nut on the bride’s hair parting and pours oil over her hair thrice and then applies the sacred “sindoor” or the vermillion on her hair parting.